cocomastoras/automated-lottery/README.md

 # automated-lottery
 Automated onchain lottery using chainlink's VRF and Automations.
 5 minute rounds or Tickets sold out for winner resolution.
-Dummy web-app
+Dummy web-app and telegram bot included.